Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/UniqueIdentifierHelper.md

 public static class UniqueIdentifierHelper
 ```

-Helper class that allows to generic unique identifiers for objects.This class internally keeps a counter per type and will increase the counter every time a new unique identifier is requested.
+Helper class that allows to generic unique identifiers for objects.
+This class internally keeps a counter per type and will increase the counter every time a new unique identifier is requested.